denkspuren/typst_programming/README.md

 There is a [project](https://github.com/Myriad-Dreamin/typst.ts) that targets Typst running directly in the browser.

+There is the [Typst Example Book](https://sitandr.github.io/typst-examples-book/book/) to learn a lot from.

 **Experimental Package Repository**: https://github.com/typst/packages

 **Awesome Typst Links**: https://github.com/qjcg/awesome-typst